 And every year, along with field trips to the zoo, the schools bring students to tour Gibson Area Hospital.
 “You can ask the kids, 'How many of you were born here?'" says Schmitt, “and they all raise their hands."

 4. Build a healthier community

 Gibson's investment in the well-being of its region goes beyond philanthropy to a new business, Elite Sport and Fitness.
 Begun in the basement of its physical therapy building for a small group of local athletes in 2014, the program grew quickly, and Gibson opened it to the community at large at four locations in surrounding towns.
-"We have customers as young as six and and old as 90 just trying to be fit and healthy," says Schmitt.
+"We have customers as young as six and as old as 90 just trying to be fit and healthy," says Schmitt.

 Why is a hospital operating a fitness club?
 As a self-insured organization, "We want our staff to be healthy and not cost us a lot of money," says Schmitt, "but if we're really going to held responsible for making sure all our patients are healthy — and eventually that's what we're all going to be paid for — then we're going to have some kind of service like this."